Frau Luna

 Theophil has the right idea, and when Prinz Sternschnuppe picks up Marie from Earth in his Milky Way Cruiser, all of the couples find their way happily to one another in the end.
 Whether on the Moon or on the River Spree, as is commonly known, there is nothing that can really unsettle a true Berliner.
 And a true Berliner loves nothing more than the famous Berliner Luft.

-Copyright: Apollo-Verlag Paul Linke GmbH, Mainz
+Copyright: Apollo-Verlag Paul Lincke GmbH, Mainz

 Cast

-Frau Luna, Herrin des Mondes: Andreja Schneider (24.1. – 2.3.) / Christoph Marti (3. – 29.3.)
+Frau Luna, mistress of the moon: Andreja Schneider (24.1. – 2.3.) / Christoph Marti (3. – 29.3.)

-Prinz Sternschnuppe: Gustav Peter Wöhler
+Prince Sternschnuppe: Gustav Peter Wöhler

-Stella, Lunas Zofe: Franziska Traub
+Stella, Lunas maid: Franziska Traub

-Frau Pusebach, Witwe: Christoph Marti (24.1. – 2.3.) / Ades Zabel (3. – 29.3.)
+Frau Pusebach, widow: Christoph Marti (24.1. – 2.3.) / Ades Zabel (3. – 29.3.)

-Marie, ihre Nichte: Sharon Brauner
+Marie, her niece: Sharon Brauner

-Fritz Steppke, Mechaniker: Benedikt Eichhorn
+Fritz Steppke, mechanic: Benedikt Eichhorn

-Lämmermeier, Schneider: Merten Schroedter
+Lämmermeier, tailor: Merten Schroedter

-Pannecke, Steuerbeamter a.D.: Max Gertsch
+Pannecke, retired tax officer: Max Gertsch

 Venus: Cora Frost